 Children who show gifts or talents in a particular area of the curriculum are recognised early and well supported, so that they can achieve their full potential as a learner.
 Click the link ‘Gifted and Talented’ to find out more!

 We have a very proactive school council who work hard to ensure the children’s views and ideas are listened to.
-Click here to hear their latest news.
+Click here or look below to hear their latest news.

 We are proud to support sustainable travel at Bessemer.
 Click the link above to find out about all our travel themed activities.